ietf-gitwg/using-github/draft-ietf-git-using-github.md

 reasons, such as maintaining supporting code or build configurations.
 Working group chairs, as administrators or owners of the organization might also have write access to repositories.
-Users other than document editors, including chairs, SHOULD NOT write to Working Group documents unless with prior coordination with document editors.
+Users other than document editors, including chairs, SHOULD NOT write to Working Group documents without prior coordination with document editors.

 Working groups MAY create a team for regular contributors that is only given read access to a repository.
 This does not confer additional privileges on these